-When we can get our hands on panettone, we like it toasted, slathered in butter and paired with a cup of coffee.
+When we can get our hands on panettone, we like it toasted, slathered in butter, and paired with a cup of coffee.
 Tradition says you’re supposed to save a slice of panettone from Christmas to eat on February 3, otherwise known as San Biagio day.
 Supposedly, it wards off sickness but we like it because it's a delicious holdover from the holidays.

 Traditionally, the crumbly cookie-cake hybrid from Mantova known as sbrisolona was eaten during Carnevale.
 Nowadays, when you travel to Italy you’ll find sbrisolona at bakeries throughout Northern Italy.
 This dessert is simple to make so the difference between good and great comes down to the ingredients -- butter and almonds -- and the technique.

-Few will argue over the makings of tiramisu, the classic Italian dessert where you layer mascarpone cheese, sponge cake cookies known as savoiardi or ladyfingers, a drizzle of espresso, and cocoa powder.
+Few will argue over the makings of tiramisu, the classic Italian dessert where you layer mascarpone cheese, sponge cake cookies are known as savoiardi or ladyfingers, a drizzle of espresso, and cocoa powder.
 Yet its precise origin is hotly debated.
 Some say the Veneto is the true home to tiramisu while Friuli-Venezia Giulia (pointing to similar recipes from the 1950s) also lays claim.

 Wherever its origin story lands, we’ll always and forever love this sweet “pick-me-up,” which is the dessert’s direct translation.
 And the secret to light and airy mascarpone cream layer in tiramisu?
-Angius says it's to mix the egg whites separately and then blend it together with the mascarpone, yolks and sugar, which is exactly how we make tiramisu here!
+Angius says it's to mix the egg whites separately and then blend it together with the mascarpone, yolks, and sugar, which is exactly how we make tiramisu here!

-Take egg yolks and sugar, whip it all up and sweeten with dessert wine like Marsala or Moscato and get the Italian dessert known as zabaglione.
+Take egg yolks and sugar, whip it all up and sweeten with a dessert wine like Marsala or Moscato and get the Italian dessert known as zabaglione.
 It’s also topped with chocolate shavings or cocoa powder, though there are lots of variations on this velvety theme.

 Two stories claim it: The first is one that says zabaglione dates back to the ninth century Piemontese tradition, and the other version pegs zabaglione to 16th century Florence, at the court of the Medicis.
-Either way this classic Italian dessert is one of our favorites when it's made right!
+Either way, this classic Italian dessert is one of our favorites when it's made right!